YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ```
 This third level of OCanren-`expr` is inserted as a new level in OCaml-`expr`, and
 the entry `ocanren_embedding`  directly corresponds to the `ocanren{}` quotations we
-see in the library implementation, so that we can mix the `ocanren{}` quotation
+see in the library implementation, so that we can mix the `ocanren{}` quotations
 with standard OCaml expressions, and Camlp5 will take care to convert such mixture
 into standard OCaml AST.